Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/3_azure_ai_search.md

 ![alt](../../images/document_data_management_3_azure_ai_search_6.png)

 Open the skillset and observe the **skills**.
 As you might have already noticed when looking at the local skillset template file, there is only one skillset configured, which is the **AzureOpenAIEmbeddingSkill** skillset.
-Let's have a closer look what this skillset is doing exactly.
+Let's take a closer look at what this skillset is doing exactly.

 **Azure OpenAI Embedding skill**